agsb/keebngsl/README.md

     Eigth keys for multiple use.
     Three keys (* 0 #) for define mode and controls

+With one key for space and backspace, and 8 keys for 26 characters, then 6 keys with 3 characters and 2 keys with four.

+The __* 0 #__ acts as magic keys.
+A 'magic' key is a key that produces a different outputs within different combinations of keystrokes.

 Maybe:
-       0  use for 0 break, 00 cancel break.
-Break is a end-of-character.
+      0  reserved for break, a soft end-of-character.
-       \*  reserved for 12 selects as characters, symbols, functions, etc
-       \#  reserved for controls, as select + group of keys + execute, and alone to ends key repeats
+      \#  reserved for functions, use for select + group of keys + execute, as # 1234 #

-With one key for space or backspace, and 8 keys for 26 characters, then 6 keys with 3 characters and 2 keys with four.
+      \*  reserved for modes, select characters, symbols, controls, etc
+          \*space does backspace, 0* cancel break, #* cancel functions

 ## NGSL